 Is there a minimum commitment?

-Yes, we're looking for people who are interested in being a long-term resident of our community and there is a one-year commitment with a one-month trial period.
+Yes, we're looking for people who are interested in being long-term members of our community and there is a one-year commitment with a one-month trial period.